 - Combine egg yolks, cream, condensed milk, calamansi juice and a pinch of salt.
 Stir until well blended.
 Strain to remove lumps.

 - Fill the molds with 2 tablespoons of the flan mixture.
-Steam for 5 minutes.
+Steam for 5 minutes over low heat.
 Remove from heat and LET IT COOL COMPLETELY.